zhenxuantan/tp/docs/DeveloperGuide.md

 **Use case (UC10): Filter tasks**

-1. User keys in a group of which its related tasks are needed.
+1. User keys in a filter criterion.
-2. System displays the tasks pertaining to the group specified.
+2. System displays the tasks pertaining to the criterion specified.

     Use case ends.

 **Extensions**

 * 1a.
-User keys in an invalid group.
+User keys in an invalid criterion.
     * 1a1.
-System displays an error message about invalid group.
+System displays an error message about invalid criterion.
 Use case ends.

 *{More to be added}*